box/boxcli/examples/Metadata Extraction/README.md

 # Extract metadata

-Extracts metadata details for all the files in any Box folder and save that report as a CSV spreadsheet for each metadata template.
+Extracts metadata details for all the files and folder in any Box folder and save that report as a CSV spreadsheet for each metadata template.

 ## Setup Pre-Requisites
 1. Clone this github repo or download files from the `/examples` directory